amfasis/lyrc/readme.md

 # Lyrc - Python replacement for LIRC

 This project is an attempt to replace LIRC with a python variant.
-This came to be when my Raspberry Pi kernel was updated and lost the lirc-rpi dtoverlay and I couldn't get the new lirc-gpio-tx to work.
+This came to be when my Raspberry Pi kernel was updated and lost the `lirc-rpi` dtoverlay and I couldn't get the new `gpio-ir-tx` to work.

 I was using LIRC to send IR-pulses to my amplifier, using the Android app [LIRC client](https://play.google.com/store/apps/details?id=com.chham.lirc_client).
 This is what LYRC can also do.
 I know LIRC can do more than that, also sending actual key events as user input.
 Since I don't use that part, I also did not attempt to implement anything for that in Lyrc, and honestly I don't think it is possible with Python.